Enrolment 12TH FEBRUARY

-Orientation will be held on Wednesday February 20th 2013 commencing at 9:30.
+Orientation will be held on Wednesday 19th February 2014 commencing at 9:30.
 Orientation Day you will receive your security pass and vital information about using the campus and commencing your studies.
 You will receive an Orientation Guide when you enrol.

 A comprehensive Bridging program is offered to all commencing students.
-It commences on Thursday February 14th 2013 and is made up of seven 3 hour sessions held over two weeks.
+It commences Tuesday 11th February 2014 and is made up of eight 3 hour sessions held over two weeks.
 This course will introduce students to the skills necessary for success in their studies and will cover such areas as academic writing, referencing and researching skills.
 A full program is available here.

 A Commonwealth supported place is a place for which the Australian Government makes a contribution towards the cost of the course.
 The Higher Education Loan Program (HELP) is a package of loans to help students pay their course fees and to help students undertake study overseas.
-For information on Commonwealth supported places and HELP go to www.uow.edu.au/student/finances.
+For information on Commonwealth supported places and HELP go to the Student Finances website.

 Student Contributions for Commonwealth supported students (CSS).

-Information regarding student contributions and fees can be found at http://www.uow.edu.au/student/finances/UOW008173.html.
+Information regarding student contributions and fees can be found at Student Finances.

 Am I eligible for Youth Allowance, Austudy and Abstudy?

 If you enrol as a full-time student you may be eligible for financial assistance from Centrelink.
-Information about Youth Allowance and Austudy, including payment rates, and the ability to lodge a claim online is available by visiting their web site at www.centrelink.gov.au
+Information about Youth Allowance and Austudy, including payment rates, and the ability to lodge a claim online is available by visiting the Human Services website.

 ABSTUDY provides financial assistance for Aboriginal and Torres Strait Islanders who undertake approved full and part time study.
-For more information visit www.centrelink.gov.au
+For more information visit Centrelink

 Autumn Session dates